 Having an adequate protein intake can help you lose weight, and is also helpful for weight maintenance.
 There are several reasons for this:

-- Protein has a high satiating effect, meaning that it keeps you fuller for longer and can thus lead to an overall decrease in calorie intake over the course of a day.
+- Protein has a high satiating effect, meaning that it keeps you fuller for long and can thus lead to an overall decrease in calorie intake over the course of a day.

-- Your body burns twice the calories converting protein into glucose for energy as it does carbohydrates or fat.
+- Your body burns more calories converting protein into glucose for energy as it does carbohydrates or fat.

-Therefore, through increasing fat burning in the body, and causing spontaneous calorie reduction through increased satiety, higher protein diets are strongly linked to weightloss.
-Also, when dieting (creating a calorie deficit in order to decrease body fat), maintaining a high protein intake can prevent the body from catabolizing muscle and using it for energy, and thus maintain the maximum amount of muscle mass possible.
+Therefore, through its thermogenic effect and its ability to help cause a spontaneous calorie reduction through increased satiety, higher protein diets are strongly linked to weightloss.
+Also, when dieting (creating a calorie deficit in order to decrease body fat), maintaining a high protein intake can help prevent the body from catabolizing muscle and using it for energy, and thus maintain the maximum amount of muscle mass possible.
 It is essential to try to maintain as much muscle mass as possible during a diet because this is important in maintaining metabolic rate (and preventing weight regain) and minimising some of the metabolic adaptations that occur when the body is in a calorie deficit.
 I have even (skim) read a study where people in a calorie deficit of 40% managed to put on muscle mass through combining a high protein diet with a proper strength training program.
 For some really interesting stuff regarding LBM and caloric deficits, read this.

 So how much protein should you really be eating per day?